I am reading a book by Bill Laws: “Fifty Railways that Changed the Course of

 The navvies on the Woodhead Tunnel paid to keep their own doctor on hand, Henry Pomfret.
 “The chief engineer, Wellington Purdon’s boss was Charles B. Vignoles who was also a shareholder in the railway company.
 When the contract ran over time and over budget, the job bankrupted him.
 The pioneering engineer Joseph Locke took over as more than a thousand labourers hewed away at the muck and mud from seven different shafts, one at each end and five vertical shafts from above, with pick, shovel and explosives.
 It was obvious to Locke that the only way to complete the project was to drive the men like animals and, if questioned, lie” (p73/74).

-The job had took six years.
+The job took six years to complete.
 When it came to an end Dr. Pomfret talked to his friend Dr. Roberton, who, inturn talked to Edwin Chadwick.
 “In January 1846 Chadwick delivered a paper to the Manchester Statistical Society: The Demoralization and Injuries Occasioned by Want of Proper Regulations of Labourers Engaged in the Construction and Works of Railways.
 Despite the exhausting title, the contents were as volatile as navvies’ explosives.
 They revealed how injured men were forced to fend for themselves, how most workers lived in homemade hovels (occasioning an outbreak of cholera) through the worst of the Pennine winters.
 Chadwick exposed the practice of not paying wages for several weeks and then paying them in public bars.
 The pubs encouraged the navvies to drink their wages, while delayed payments forced them onto the truck system, a version of the company store principle that kept the men and their families in hock to the railway company.
 (The truck was already outlawed in Britain, but the statute, laid down before the railway rush, had not specified railway workers.)
 Chadwick showed how the reputation of the average navvy as a feckless, reckless drunk was a direct result of the industry plying him with booze instead of providing him with proper food and housing” (p75).

 “The rail company and the engineers denied the charges against them.
 Nevertheless, the government inquiry in July 1846 recommended extending the Truck Act to the railways, making the companies responsible for the health, welfare and accommodation of their navvies and, most important of all, putting the liability for deaths or injuries on the company.
 The Members of Parliament also insisted that men should be paid weekly, and in cash, not in tokens for the truck.
 The inquiry report was never even debated” (p75).